Adopted April 17, 2014

 B. Worksites with 45 or fewer members shall first elect a Union Steward who shall automatically be the Designated Building Steward.
 This person shall serve as chief liaison with the United Teachers of Dade for that worksite and in such other capacities as may be assigned to him/her by the Executive Board.
 A second balloting shall be conducted to elect an Alternate Steward who shall automatically be the Designated Steward when the Designated Steward is unable to perform his/her duties.

 In worksites entitled to more than one Union Building Steward, upon the completion of the election for the Union Building Stewards, a second balloting shall be conducted to elect the Designated Union Steward from among the elected stewards.
-A third balloting shall be conducted to elect an alternate for each steward.
-A fourth balloting shall be conducted to elect the Designated Steward.
 The plurality of the Designated Steward shall establish the order for Acting Designated Steward in the event that the Designated Steward is unable to serve.
 A third ballot shall be conducted to elect alternate stewards.

 C. The time for election of building stewards shall be determined by the Internal Functions Committee.
 The term of office for a building steward is three years.
 Any school having a change in membership affecting representation shall make adjustments immediately and certify such change to the First Vice President who shall recommend to the Executive Board appropriate action.